 The Coterie is a non-profit organization, established in 1979, with the mission of providing professional classic and contemporary theatre which challenges audience and artist and provides educational, dramatic outreach programs in the community.
 We seek to open lines of communication between races, genders, and generations by redefining children’s theatre to include families and diverse audiences.

-Our work onstage and off continues to be guided by our mission and reflects that we value:
+Our work onstage and off continues to be guided by our mission and reflects what we value:

 - VOICES: We are committed to opening the minds of young people, as well as creating opportunities to hear and share the voices of young people as well as the voices that speak to them.